zoowe/dlePy/TUTORIALS/LESSON_01/README.md

 1. How to write a python code
 2. How to run a python code
 3. How to do a simple math with python code
-4. How to import a module
+4. How to import a module/function
 ```
 ### Basic about Atomic Simulation Environment
 - Document and tutorial can be found here: https://wiki.fysik.dtu.dk/ase/